alphagov/govuk-developer-docs/source/manual/content-security-policy.html.md

 [govuk_csp]: https://github.com/alphagov/govuk_app_config/blob/main/lib/govuk_app_config/govuk_content_security_policy.rb

 ## How violations are reported

-In all production-like environments (production, staging, integration), CSP is running in report only mode.
-In other environments such as development and test, CSP is running in enforcement mode to allow errors to be captured at an early stage.

 We log reports to Amazon S3 bucket which can be queried with [Athena](https://aws.amazon.com/athena/).
 We store them for 30 days.
 Many of the reports we receive are from browser extensions we can't control so we